 - floor tiles

 Asbestos fibres are present in the environment in Great Britain so people are exposed to very low levels of fibres.
 However, a key factor in the risk of developing an asbestos-related disease is the total number of fibres breathed in.
 Working on or near damaged asbestos-containing materials or breathing in high levels of asbestos fibres, which may be many hundreds of times that of environmental levels can increase your chances of getting an asbestos-related disease.
-The symptoms of these diseases often do not appear for between 20 - 30 years after exposure to asbestos.
+The symptoms of these diseases often do not appear for 20 - 30 years after exposure to asbestos.

 Asbestos in your home - what to do?

-It is can be hard to visually identify asbestos, but if you suspect that you are living with it:
+It can be hard to visually identify asbestos, but if you suspect that you are living with it: